What Does Fraud Mean?

 Virginia law defines a variety of actions that could be considered fraud.
+In general, fraud involves intentionally making a false representation of a material fact with the intent to mislead another.
 Some forms of fraud carry criminal penalties.
 Others may provide for civil remedies and damages.
-In general, fraud involves intentionally making a false representation of a material fact with the intent to mislead another.
 If you have been accused of fraud, you should seek out a good criminal defense attorney to defend you against the allegations.

 When a person issues a check on an account that lacks sufficient funds, it could result in fraud charges.
 The prosecution must be able to show that this was done knowingly.
 If convicted of this offense, the penalty depends upon the amount of the check.

 If you used another’s credit card without permission, then you could be charged with fraud related to those actions.
 This is also characterized as a form of theft.
 Credit card fraud is a Class 6 felony that could carry fines as well as prison time.

 If you advertise or publish information intended to induce customers or sellers to act on something that is misleading or untrue, then it could be considered fraud by false advertising and could result in a Class 1 misdemeanor.

 With internet sales and social media becoming more common and convenient, misrepresentations made in internet sales could result in a fraud claim if it was done knowingly and with the intention to deceive.
 This conduct can also result in a misdemeanor or felony charge, including fines and jail time, which is why it is critical to contact an attorney right away.

 Is a Pyramid Scheme Illegal?